-There is no need to be a super mom.
-Just be a mom, that itself is great.
+Your kids do not need a super mom.
+Just be a M-O-M, that itself is great.
 Chose the top 5 important things in your life.
 E.g. here is my list:

-- Spend at least an hour with her on weekday and 5 total hours with her on weekend.
+- Spend at least an hour with my daughter on weekday and 5 total hours with her on weekend.